sualsoft/remotebase/index.markdown

 ---
-title: My First Page
+title: Remotebase
 layout: home
-keywords: ["key1","key2"]
+keywords: ["key1", "key2"]
 description: "If you want professional aid with tax structuring, legal planning, or applying for digital nomad visas, we'll ensure you get all the hands-on help you need.
 Contact us today!"
 ---